semaphoreci/semaphore/docs/versioned_docs/version-CE/using-semaphore/connect-gitlab.md

 import VideoTutorial from '@site/src/components/VideoTutorial';
 import Steps from '@site/src/components/Steps';

-BitBucket users need to provide access to Semaphore so it can read their repositories.
+GitLab users need to provide access to Semaphore so it can read their repositories.

 ## Overview {#overview}

-You must connect Semaphore to your BitBucket account in order to access your BitBucket repositories.
+You must connect Semaphore to your GitLab account in order to access your GitLab repositories.

-## How to connect to BitBucket {#connect-bitbucket}
+## How to connect to GitLab {#connect-bitbucket}

-To connect Semaphore to BitBucket, follow these steps:
+To connect Semaphore to GitLab, follow these steps:

 <Steps>